alx-sch/miniRT/README.md

 Vertical FOV is often the most common in graphics programming, but horizontal FOV can also be defined depending on the viewport dimensions.

-To calculate how this FOV scales the projection from 3D space onto 2D screen space, we employ trigonometric functions, specifically the tangent function.
+We employ trigonometric functions, specifically the tangent function, to calculate how this FOV scales the projection from 3D space onto 2D screen space.

 ### Geometric Relationship Using Tangent